Temzasse/react-modal-sheet/README.md

 ### 🔩 Building a reusable sheet

 In your projects it might make sense to build a reusable bottom sheet that has all the accessibility features included and can then be easily used in various places in the project.
 Take a look at the [A11ySheet](example/components/a11y/A11ySheet.tsx) example to get some insight on how to build such a component.
 By incorporating all the accessibility features inside your own reusable component you don't need to repeat them every time you want to use a bottom sheet in your app.

+## 🐛 Troubleshooting

+### The sheet doesn't open when using `StrictMode`

+If you are using React [StrictMode](https://react.dev/reference/react/StrictMode) the sheet animations might not work as expected.
+This seems to be an issue in the `motion` library and I haven't been able to find a good solution for it yet.
+You see all `motion` issues related to the `StrictMode` [here](https://github.com/motiondivision/motion/issues?q=is%3Aissue+StrictMode).
+Easiest solution is to just not to use `StrictMode` 🤷‍♂️